r3mu5/kv-assessment-tool/README.md

 such as vdso, stack, anonymous are omitted.

-This kernel module was originally designed to demonstrate the effectiveness of the proposed XPFO patch set.
+This kernel module was originally designed to demonstrate the effectiveness of the proposed linux kernel XPFO patch set.
 See:

 [[RFC PATCH] Add support for eXclusive Page Frame Ownership (XPFO)](https://lkml.org/lkml/2016/2/26/516)